yangqimeng99/svlearn/README.md

 A machine learning-based genotyping tool for structural variation of short reads

 ## Installation
+SVLearn version 0.0.1 has undergone stability testing on Linux, including Ubuntu 20.04.3 and Red Hat Enterprise Linux 8.3 (Ootpa).

+Installing SVLearn and the required Python environment using conda/mamba is convenient and efficient.
+However, if you haven’t installed the dependency software beforehand, it may take around two hours to complete the installation of the required dependencies, as the Repeat Database required by RepeatMasker needs to be installed separately, and cannot be fully installed using conda alone.

 ### Requirements
 The following dependency software needs to be installed:
 1. [RepeatMasker>=4.1.5](https://www.repeatmasker.org/RepeatMasker/)